-To import an appliance in OVF format, select "File" -> "Import appliance" from the main window of the VirtualBox graphical user interface.
-Then open the file dialog and navigate to the OVF text file with the .ovf file extension.
+To import an appliance in one of the above formats, simply double-click on the OVF/OVA file.6 Alternatively, select "File" -> "Import appliance" from the Manager window.
+In the file dialog that comes up, navigate to the file with either the .ovf or the .ova file extension.